bj00rn/ferroamp_sunspec/README.md

-## Ferroamp ExtApi -> Sunspec ModbusTCP Server
+# Ferroamp ExtApi -> Sunspec ModbusTCP Server

 This is currently a non functional experiment at the time of writing.
 Most (if not all) model points are not mapped correctly.

-The general idea is to read data from Ferroamp local ExtApi and expose this data as Sunspec compliant(ish) modbus register.
+The general idea is to read data from Ferroamp local ExtApi and expose this data as a modbus server with a Sunspec compliant(ish) modbus model map data block to enable integration with devices that support Sunspec protocol.

+An example is the newer Nibe model S heat pumps that can integrate Sunspec compliant inverters in MyUplink.

+## Sunspec model map
 * Three phase inverter model
 * Three phase smart meter model
+* TODO: Multiple MPPTT

+## Data mapping from ExtApi

-## Inverter Model (113)
+### Inverter Model (113)

 | **Description** | **Label** | **Mandatory** | **Name** | **Size** | **Type**  | **Units** | **Symbols** | **ExtApi** | Comment |
 |-----------------|-----------|---------------|----------|----------|-----------|-----------|-------------|------------|--|